 Admins can make Duo's authentication protection even easier for users while maintaining good security practices throughout their organization with the Remembered Devices and Authorized Networks features.

 We strive to provide strong authentication for your users while maintaining a seamless, non-disruptive login experience.
-We've introduced two features that increase convenience for your users and give admins fine-grained control over when users are prompted for two-factor authentication.
-These features are Remembered Devices and Authorized Networks.
+We offer features that increase convenience for your users and give admins fine-grained control over when users are prompted for two-factor authentication.
+These features are Remembered Devices, Risk-Based Remembered Devices, and Authorized Networks.

 Duo's remembered devices feature is similar to the "remember my computer" or "keep me logged in" options users are accustomed to seeing during primary authentication on many websites.
 With the remembered devices feature enabled, the user is offered a "Remember me for ..." checkbox or "Trust this browser" option during login.
 When users check this box, they aren't challenged for secondary authentication again when they log in to that application from that device for the specified period of time.

-Customers with the Duo MFA, Duo Access, or Duo Beyond plan can use the policy editor to change the "Remembered Devices" policy setting globally or for specific applications.
+Customers with the Duo Essentials, Duo Advantage, or Duo Premier plan can use the policy editor to change the "Remembered Devices" policy setting globally or for specific applications.
 These plan customers can also apply a shared remembered devices policy across multiple applications.

 See the Policy & Control Remembered Devices documentation for more information and instructions for applying Remembered Devices policy settings.

 When this setting is enabled "for each application", then it only applies to an individual Duo-protected service.
 Subsequent access of the same application will not require 2FA after the first authentication, but if a user accesses a different application protected by the Duo then the user will have to approve a Duo login request again for the second application for the life of that session (the amount of time configured in the policy setting).